WHEN TO PUMP:

 - Pump using the right size flange (there are different sizes).

-- Many suggested switching pumps: (a) Rent a hospital grade pump from Boing Boing (and other places), which are more efficient and quicker; (b) Ameda pump worked better for 1 mom; (c) Avent Isis hand-pump worked better for another; (d) Medela manual pump fit another mom better.
+- Some parents suggest switching pumps: (a) Rent a hospital grade pump from Boing Boing (and other places), which are more efficient and quicker; (b) Ameda pump worked better for 1 mom; (c) Avent Isis hand-pump worked better for another; (d) Medela manual pump fit another mom better.
 And one mom suggested cutting the ends of the tubes because they might not be tight enough and so may not be getting the right amount of suction.

 - Many folks suggested replacing the white membranes, which apparently wear out over time.
 One mom replaces them every month.

-- Breaking up a longer session (15-20 min) into 2 shorter ones, which allows for another let down, using the Medela PIS.
+- Breaking up a longer session (15-20 min) into 2 shorter ones, which allows for another let down.

 - Recognize that supply just dips if you are exclusively or primarily just pumping, if baby is on solids, if mom is menstruating.
 And pumping isn't as efficient as is nursing.